 The song Save Myself by VINCENT begins with an upbeat chord progression on a bass guitar as VINCENT vocalizes the first verse.
 By nature of the emphatically emphasized low-end, it’s immediately apparent how the bass makes it hard to hear any vocal notes once the kick drum enters at 0:19.

-JLab GO Air microphone demo:
+JLab GO Air microphone demo (Non-standardized):

 Should you buy the JLab GO Air?

 Sound quality isn’t the best but you can always tame the bass response by cycling through JLab’s EQ presets.
 The integrated charging cable is a feature that I’ve grown quite fond of over the years, and something I’m happy to see included here.
-Anyone who wants a more technologically impressive pair of true wireless headphones will have to ramp up their budgets.
+Anyone who wants a more technologically impressive pair of true wireless headphones will have to ramp up their budget.

 JLab’s customer service team is responsive and can be reached via phone (+1 405-445-7219) or email ([email protected]).
 Every JLab audio product includes a 30-day guarantee whereby consumers may return or exchange merchandise within 30 days of the purchase date.
 Wired audio products have a lifetime warranty, while wireless ones include a two-year warranty.